vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 ##Button

 ###What
-Button is the most used UI elements in Android, for every action you want to do, you want user to click on a button.
+Button is the most used UI elements in Android, for every action you want to do, you want the user to click on a button.

 ###Properties
-Lets see some of the useful properties of Button
+Lets see some of the useful properties of a Button

-**android:text** : this property defines the text which will come on the top of button, you can change the text dynamically through code
+**android:text** : this property defines the text which will come on the top of a button, you can change the text dynamically through code

-**android:textColor**: this propery defines the color of text on the button, this take HexaDecimal text color for example #ffff00
+**android:textColor**: this property defines the color of text on the button, this take HexaDecimal text color for example #ffff00

 **android:background**: this property defines the background of the button, you can either choose a color or set a image as background of the button

 **android:clickable** : this property makes the button enable or disable, this takes boolean, for example false

 ###Click Listner
-Button is made to be clicked, lets see how we can add a click listner to button.
-Even though you can dierectly define method which should be called when click in UI through android:onClick property, the best way to do it is using code.
+Button is made to be clicked, lets see how we can add a click listener to the button.
+Even though you can directly define a method which should be called when click in UI through android:onClick property, the best way to do it is using code.

 Get the object of button in code.